ericpearson1313/gg264_enc/README.md

 ## Platform
 Use AWS cloud fpgas, with their EC2 f1.2xlarge FPGA instances (Xilinx Vu9p) available on-demand.
 The runtime cost of $1.65/hr is affordable for hobbyist development.
 The 'F1 provides an available uniform platform for both open source hardware experimentation and scale deployment.
-FPGA development tools are available at $0 additional cost, provided as an AMI to when creating new EC2 instances.
+FPGA development tools are available at $0 additional cost and provided as an AMI when creating new EC2 instances.

 ### EC2 Instances Emmployed
 - f1.2xlarge - $1.65/hr - FPGA runtime instance
-- r5.xlarge  - $0.25/hr - Full chip FPGA synthesis
+- r5.xlarge  - $0.25/hr - Full chip FPGA synthesis needs a 32GBytes instance.
+(There are faster, but this is the lowest $/build).
-- r5.large   - $0.12/hr - Interactive block level synthesis sessions for $1/day
+- r5.large   - $0.12/hr - Interactive block level synthesis sessions for $1/day, works fine with a 16Gbyte instance.

 ## Specifications